 Quinnipiac River Marsh – 900 acres of tidal marsh.
 Located near North Haven, New Haven, and Hamden.

-Westmoor Park – Farm, wildflowers meadows, perennial gardens, wooded trails, and ponds.
+Westmoor Park – Farm, wildflower meadows, perennial gardens, wooded trails, and ponds.
 Open to the public daily.

 Elizabeth Park – Beautiful gardens of all types of flowers and gardens.
 Open from dusk to dawn, free admission.

 Compo Road by Winslow Dog Park –Wild Flowers and good for sessions with dogs.
 Large open spaces.

 ***Sherwood Island State Park – Has beach and sand, state park fees may apply.
 State park free for CT license plates.
 I love shooting at this park because you have greenery and a beach and combine the two.
 Great for deluxe sessions.

 Compo Beach – 29-acre sandy beach along Long Island Sound.
 Open year-round, with daily fees from May 1-Sept 30 from 4 a.m.-10 p.m.
 The daily fee is $30 on weekdays and $50 on weekends and holidays.

 Bradley Point – Includes a small sandy beach and a developed walkway parallel to Long Island Sound.

 ***Ambler Farm – Open from dawn to dusk 365 days a year.
 Parking is next to the Ambler Farm soccer field lot.
 Has a 1.2-acre garden, Carriage Barn, Red Barn, Yellow House, and outhouses.
 Contact (203) 834-1143 for info on shooting permits and fees.
 Click on the link to see a session shot at this park.